rdpeng/rprogdatascience/manuscript/vectorized.md

 ## Vectorized Matrix Operations

-Matrix operations are also vectorized, making for nicly compact notation.
+Matrix operations are also vectorized, making for nicely compact notation.
 This way, we can do element-by-element operations on matrices without having to loop over every element.